andrewschmidt-a/missing-ax-docs/docs/source/cookbook.rst

 X++ Cookbook
 ============

-Creating aggregate table views with tmp tables
+Creating aggregate table views with temp tables
 ----------------------------------------------
-The following example is the x++ code requiured to populate a tmp table with a view of workers by BirthYear with counts of various email domains
+The following example is the x++ code required to populate a temp table with a view of workers by BirthYear with counts of various email domains

 .. code-block:: X++